Ricky Ponting: Early Australian domestic career

 Before the start of the 1993–94 Sheffield Shield season, Ponting stated that he wanted to score 1000 runs for the season.
 In Tasmania's final match of the season, they needed to defeat South Australia outright to qualify for the final.
 Set 366 in 102 overs, Ponting scored 161 in a 290-run partnership that ended with Tasmania needing just 41 runs for victory.
 Despite Tasmania losing four quick wickets, they won with four wickets in hand.
 Disappointingly for Ponting, he could not repeat the performance in the final against New South Wales, scoring just one and 28, as Tasmania were defeated by an innings and 61 runs.
 The season saw Ponting score 965 runs at 48.25, close to his 1000 run goal.

 A month after the final, he was again selected for the academy squad for three limited overs matches against a touring Indian team.
-Queenslander Stuart Law captained the Australian side that included former Australian keeper Rod Marsh.
+Queenslander Stuart Law captained the Australian team that included former Australian keeper Rod Marsh.
 In Australia's victory in Canberra he top scored with 71 and before scoring 52 in victory in Sydney.
 The last match was also successful for the home team, with Ponting not required to bat.

 Ponting started his 1994–95 campaign with a century against eventual Shield champions Queensland in Brisbane, impressing Queensland captain Allan Border, "He's just an outstanding prospect", Border said.

 Speculation again arose that Ponting could become a candidate for the upcoming tour to the West Indies.
 When Tasmania played Western Australia at Bellerive Oval on 4 November 1994, Ponting scored 211.
 The century was his fifth successive against Western Australia; Sir Donald Bradman is the only other batsman to score five consecutive centuries against another state in Shield history.
 Ten days after the double century, Ponting was named in the Australian XI to take on England at Bellerive Oval—in a match that was used as practice before the upcoming series in the West Indies.
 Future Australian representatives Matthew Hayden, Langer, Greg Blewett and Martyn were also selected.
 In a drawn match Ponting compiled a half-century.

 A fourth team was introduced to the World Series Cup in 1994–95—Australia A—for the only time.
 Australian captain Mark Taylor was not a fan of this change as many fans supported Australia A rather than the national team.
 Despite the negative feedback it gave Ponting a chance on the international stage.
 Playing for Australia A, he scored 161 runs at 26.83 with one half-century.